Valsartan Lawsuit for People With Cancer

 In July 2018, the FDA announced a safety warning to alert patients, healthcare professionals, and the public of a voluntary recall of Valsartan because of the chemical's probable carcinogenic effects because it was contaminated with NDMA.

-Companies found to have contaminated Valsartan Solco Healthcare, Teva Pharmaceuticals, and Major Pharmaceuticals.
+Companies that have been found to have contaminated Valsartan include Solco Healthcare, Teva Pharmaceuticals, and Major Pharmaceuticals.
 Later, however, other companies would be added to the NDMA contamination list.

 Before the FDA pulled the dangerous products with severe side effects from the marketplace, twenty-two other countries had already recalled Valsartan products, including Canada, Taiwan, Hong Kong, and China.

-The FDA discovered NDMA carcinogen in some of the recalled products: N-nitrosodiethylamine (NDMA), which cancer researchers use to induce tumors of the liver in laboratory animals.
+The FDA discovered an NDMA carcinogen in some recalled products: N-nitrosodiethylamine (NDMA), which cancer researchers use to induce liver tumors in laboratory animals.

 Which Blood Pressure Medicine is Linked to Kidney Cancer?

 Torrent and several other pharma companies later issued a voluntary recall of some of their Losartan potassium products due to problems during the manufacturing processes.

-The product was pulled due to "unacceptable" levels of NDMA as an active ingredient manufactured by Hetero Labs Ltd. Losartan is a generic drug similar to Valsartan, which is used to treat high blood pressure and heart failure.
+The product was pulled due to "unacceptable" levels of NDMA as an active ingredient Valsartan and other blood pressure medications manufactured by Hetero Labs Ltd. Losartan is a generic drug similar to Valsartan, is used to treat high blood pressure and heart failure.